basescriptnet/BaseScript.lang/README.md

 ## BigInt

-> BigInts are threated as numbers, and return type of Int
+> BigInts are threated as numbers, but return typeof BigInt

 ```javascript
 1000n